typst/typst/tests/typ/code/ops.typ

     test(v + v, 2.0 * v)
   }

-  // Relative lengths cannot be divided by themselves. if type(v) != "relative length" {
+  // Lengths cannot be divided by themselves. if "length" not in type(v) {
     test(v / v, 1.0)
     test(v / v == 1, true)
   }